-The upper age is (may not equal or exceed age 19).
+and the upper age is 18

+(may not equal or exceed age 19).
-If yes, provide the Lead Agency definition of physical and/or mental incapacity:

-Means a child who has multiple or severe functional needs requiring ongoing specialized care.
+If yes, Provide the Lead Agency definition of physical and/or mental incapacity: Means a child who has multiple or severe functional needs requiring ongoing specialized care.

-c.
-Does the Lead Agency allow CCDF-funded child care for children ages 13 and older but below age 19 who are under court supervision ((658P(3); 658E(c)(3)(B))?
+c) Does the Lead Agency allow CCDF-funded child care for children age 13 and above but below age 19 years who are under court supervision?
+(658P(3), 658E(c)(3)(B))

-[ ] No

-[x] Yes

-The upper age is (may not equal or exceed age 19 )
+and the upper age is 18

+(may not equal or exceed age 19)
-18

-- d.
-How does the Lead Agency define the following eligibility terms? - i. "residing with":
+d) How does the Lead Agency define the following eligibility terms?

+i. "residing with":

-Means eligible children who are living with a parent or parents (by blood, marriage or adoption), including a legal guardian or other person with standing in loco parentis, or a caretaker/relative considered to be @residing with a family.
+Means eligible children who are living with a parent or parents (by blood, marriage or adoption), including a legal guardian or other person with standing in loco parentis, or a caretaker/relative considered to be "residing with" a family.